ACTCollaboration/tilec/README.rst

 `tILe-C` is ILC in tiles.
 It is both a library for CMB foregrounds and harmonic ILC as well as a set of pipeline scripts designed primarily for component separation of high-resolution ground-based CMB maps that might have inhomogenous, anisotropic and inhomogenously anisotropic noise.
+This code was used to make the products presented in Madhavacheril, Hill, Naess at. al. 2019 (arxiv_).

 * Free software: BSD license
 * Documentation: in the works